GuanyuLee/GuanyuLee.github.io/Note_CN/README.md

-This folder is for some notes of mathematics in Chinese.
+This folder is for some notes of mathematics written in Chinese.